TomasHubelbauer/regex/README.md

 ### Add a toggle between multiple and single line code output

 Single-line mode strips comments.
+Right now both variants are shown at once.

-### Add a copy button to the code grid area
+### Add a copy to clipboard button to the code grid area

 ### Add a highlight selector to the text grid area

 To make it easier to spot patterns to base the regex on in the text area.
 Start off with HTML only or maybe HTML and CSS or something for the highlights.

+### Add a UI for flags to the regex grid area title

+Checkboxen for the various flags.